pefreeman/USCOTS-2025/README.md

 To be clear: none of these materials exist to "convince" you the instructor that multinomial simulations are superior to the chi-square goodness of fit test; rather, they are provided as starter materials for exercises that you might want to have your students complete.
-Feel free do download and amend these files!
+Feel free to download and amend these files!